ANSI N43.17 (2009) CATEGORY 1 & CATEGORY 2, CLASS A FULL BODY X-RAY (BACKSCATTER & TRANSMISSION) SCREENING OPERATOR RADIATION SAFETY TRAINING

 Whether you own and operate a “backscatter” or “transmission” Category 1 or Category 2 – Class A Full Body Screening System as defined in the ANSI N43.17 (2009) standard, Section 8.25.a through i. states, in part, that both operator training AND each individual associated with the operation of the security screening system shall be provided radiation safety training prior to performing security screening operations.
 Proficiency shall be demonstrated at the conclusion of training.
 Refresher training shall be provided at least once every 12-months.

-This online radiation safety training course has been recently added to meet the initial training requirement.
-Take the course again to meet the annual refresher training requirement.
+This online radiation safety training course has been added to meet the initial training requirement.
+Take the ANSI N43.17 required annual refresher training course to meet the annual refresher training requirement.
 The online course includes a 50-question exam which meets the demonstrated proficiency requirement.
 A Certificate of Completion can be printed upon completion and a copy needs to be provided to your facility Radiation Safety Officer.
+If you will be the Individual Responsible for Radiation Safety (Radiation Safety Officer) listed on the application for registration you can continue on and take the RSO course available here Online Courses.

 This course is comprehensive and cost effective and the VIDEO training is provided by Mr. Steve Norris, Health Physicist, Radiation Safety Officer and the owner of RCE Consulting, LLC.
 Mr. Norris has over 40 years experience in the nuclear industry and 16 years of direct, hands on experience with industrial cabinet x-ray systems, NII Cargo Inspection Systems, backscatter x-ray screening systems AND the relatively new transmission x-ray screening systems.